 The server used to host Jamf Pro should meet the minimum requirements for operating system, Tomcat version, database configuration, and Java installation.
-For detailed information on these requirements, see "Jamf Pro Server Environment" on the Jamf Pro System Requirements page of the Jamf Pro Release Notes.
+For additional information on these Jamf Pro Server Environment requirements, see "Jamf Pro System Requirements" in the Jamf ProRelease Notes for your version of Jamf Pro.